Independent Advisor on making Probation work

 Background, experience and achievement:

 Nationally, from 1992-2001 I was the recognised lead authority in Probation on offender employment matters, and was instrumental in bringing that work from obscurity to centrality.
 Following Inspectorate reviews of some notorious cases from 2005, I then became a lead national authority on managing dangerous offenders.
-In terms of what it is achievable by practitioners I was either the first, or one of the first, to declare in the broadcast and other media that it is not possible to eliminate risk to the public completely, but it is reasonable for the public to expect the relevant authorities to do their job properly.
+In terms of what is achievable by practitioners I was either the first, or one of the first, to declare in the broadcast and other media that it is not possible to eliminate risk to the public completely, but it is reasonable for the public to expect the relevant authorities to do their job properly.
 Since then I have also spent much time and effort defining what doing that well looks like in practice, and then measuring how often it was being done well enough in each area across the country.

 Despite these experiences as a 'commentator', I preferred it when I was a 'do-er' - making things happen - and in particular making happen the complete whole package rather than just one's own particular specialist interest area of work.
 In my view, very few people know how to do this in practice, and fewer still can articulate how to do this.
 This website is a part of my immodest attempt to make my viewpoint available to others.

 In principle, I believe that Probation should be managed (or commissioned) by specifying outcomes, rather than through detailed prescription of tasks, although I also recognise that this is extremely difficult in practice.
 I have therefore set out my views in some detail in the publications pages that follow, summarising them in my Response to the MoJ Consultation in August 2018, and focusing on just two current symptomatic aspects of this in my submission to the House of Commons Justice Select Committee in 2017/18.
+My viewpoint is further captured in the Introduction to Modern Probation Theory (2021), referenced above.

 Perhaps two fairly short extracts from my last month as Chief Inspector, in 2011, may serve as summaries of my viewpoint on Probation overall, and of how we had aimed to help improve it as an Inspectorate.
 The full documents can found on the